-1. If you are using Windows 7 or earlier, click the Start button (), then click All Programs, then click the Cloudera ODBC Driver for Impala 2.5 program group corresponding to the bitness of the client application accessing data in Hadoop / Impala, and then click ODBC Administrator

-If you are using Windows 8 or later, on the Start screen, type ODBC administrator, and then click the ODBC Administrator search result corresponding to the bitness of the client application accessing data in Hadoop / Impala.

-- 2. In the ODBC Data Source Administrator, click the Drivers tab, and then scroll down as needed to confirm that the Cloudera ODBC Driver for Impala appears in the alphabetical list of ODBC drivers that are installed on your system. - 3.
-To create a DSN that only the user currently logged into Windows can use, click the User DSN tab.

-To create a DSN that all users who log into Windows can use, click the System DSN tab.

-- 4. Click Add - 5.
-In the Create New Data Source dialog box, select Cloudera ODBC Driver for Impala and then click Finish - 6.
-Use the options in the Cloudera ODBC Driver for Impala DSN Setup dialog box to configure your DSN: - a) In the Data Source Name field, type a name for your DSN. - b) Optionally, in the Description field, type relevant details about the DSN. - c) In the Host field, type the IP address or host name of the network load balancer (NLB) or one of the Impala nodes if you are deployed without an NLB. - d) In the Port field, type the number of the TCP port that the Impala server uses to listen for client connections.
+- 1. Open the ODBC Administrator: - If you are using Windows 7 or earlier, click the Start button , then click All Programs, then click the Cloudera ODBC Driver for Impala 2.5 program group corresponding to the bitness of the client application accessing data in Hadoop / Impala, and then click ODBC Administrator. - Or, if you are using Windows 8 or later, on the Start screen, type ODBC administrator, and then click the ODBC Administrator search result corresponding to the bitness of the client application accessing data in Hadoop / Impala. - 2.
+In the ODBC Data Source Administrator, click the Drivers tab, and then scroll down as needed to confirm that the Cloudera ODBC Driver for Impala appears in the alphabetical list of ODBC drivers that are installed on your system. - 3.
+Choose one: - To create a DSN that only the user currently logged into Windows can use, click the User DSN tab. - Or, to create a DSN that all users who log into Windows can use, click the System DSN tab. - 4.
+Click Add. - 5.
+In the Create New Data Source dialog box, select Cloudera ODBC Driver for Impala and then click Finish. - 6.
+In the Data Source Name field, type a name for your DSN. - 7.
+Optionally, in the Description field, type relevant details about the DSN. - 8.
+Choose one: - 9.
+In the Host field, type the IP address or host name of the network load balancer (NLB) or one of the Impala nodes if you are deployed without an NLB. - 10.
+In the Port field, type the number of the TCP port that the Impala server uses to listen for client connections.